Hierarchically Composing Level Generators for the Creation of Complex Structures: Experiments and Results

 Our next experiment directly compares \mcc against a non-compositional baseline that generates the entire level using \pcgnn.
 In particular, we are again interested in building towns, this time attempting to replicate a specific, randomly generated, town layout.

-For the compositional approach, we learn two separate generators, to generate houses and towns respectively, while the non-compositional method generates the entire level at once.
+For the compositional approach, we learn two separate generators for houses and towns, while the non-compositional method generates the entire level at once.
 In particular, we have a $25\times 25$ level, consisting of a collection of $5\times 5$ houses.
 The high-level town structure also has a size of $5\times 5$.
 The fitness functions used did not include novelty, and measured the average overlap between the desired level and the generated one.
 The desired levels use one set layout for houses, where walls surround empty space, and a randomly generated town layout.
 We generate 20 of these random town layouts, train a separate generator on each of them, and average the fitness values obtained.

-The fitness results over time are shown in \autoref{fig:mcc:results:composed_vs_not}, and it is clear that \pcgnn's fitness cannot touch that of \mcc.
+The fitness results over time are shown in \autoref{fig:mcc:results:composed_vs_not}, where it is clear that \pcgnn's fitness cannot touch that of \mcc.
 Our composed method achieves significantly higher fitness, and generates much more accurate levels than the flat method.
-See the \refappendix{sec:appendix} for examples of the generated levels.
+See \refappendixHyperParams{sec:appendix} for examples of the generated levels.